Dsc2612/HospitalApp/README.md

 user book a appointment then hospital has a right to cancel or approve his appointment in case of approved a auto-calculated time and serial number is assigned to the patient.
 In this way hospital and clinics can have an online track of their patients.
-Server is designed on Mongo-Db and android application is built with Android Studio.
+Server is designed on Firebase and android application is built with Android Studio.